grafana/alloy/docs/sources/reference/components/beyla/beyla.ebpf.md

 - `application_process` exports metrics about the processes that run the instrumented application.
 - `network` exports network-level metrics.

-`instrumentations` is a list of instrumentations to enable for the Prometheus metrics.
+`instrumentations` is a list of instrumentations to enable for the metrics.
 The following instrumentations are available:

 - `*` enables all `instrumentations`.
-If `*` is present in the list, the other values are simply ignored.
+If `*` is present in the list, the other values are ignored.
 - `http` enables the collection of HTTP/HTTPS/HTTP2 application metrics.
 - `grpc` enables the collection of gRPC application metrics.
 - `sql` enables the collection of SQL database client call metrics.
 - `redis` enables the collection of Redis client/server database metrics.
 - `kafka` enables the collection of Kafka client/server message queue metrics.

-### network block

-This block configures network metrics options for Beyla.
+`network` configures network metrics options for Beyla.
+The following options are accepted:

 Name              | Type           | Description                                             | Default | Required
 ------------------|----------------|---------------------------------------------------------|---------|---------